Sneha1406/Sneha-G-/README.md

 # Day 8 creating application page and designing application pages
 # Day 9 prototype and animation in figma
 # Day 10 animation and slides (vertical)
+# Day 11 Discussed about Netflix recreation and assessment given